IndigoOnlineProduction/Naming-Conventions-for-Banner-widgets/banner-widget-naming-conventions.md

 * **.eb =>** Editorial blocks.
 3 across banners at the bottom of many merchandised pages.

-## Naming Conventions for banners to be used in Extra Tools in the field Caption Custom Class
+## Naming Conventions for banners to be used in *Extra Tools* in the field Caption Custom Class
 #### (These all relate to the way the text is styled inside banners)
 #### This field might get multiple classes separated by spaces.
-It would be normal to have this say something like
+It would be normal to have this say something like:
 ```
 “kids  swb-l  swb-multi-cta”
 ```